Abhijeet-DSAI/Stock-Market-Prediction-using-webapp/README.md

 ## Model Training and Prediction
 We've used a Linear Regression model for each company.
 The model is trained on historical data and can predict stock prices for a given date range.

-## Web App
-We've developed a Streamlit web app where users can:
-- Select a company ticker.
-- Choose a date range.
-- View the predicted stock prices for the selected data range.
 -
 ## 🛠️ Project Structure